MohamedOuarar/LIBFT/README.md

 - ft_memset: Sets a block of memory to a specific value.
 - ft_bzero: Sets a block of memory to zero.
 - ft_memcpy: Copies a block of memory from one location to another.
-- ft_memccpy: Copies a block of memory from one location to another, stopping if a certain character is found.
 - ft_memmove: Copies a block of memory from one location to another, handling overlapping blocks correctly.
 - ft_memchr: Searches a block of memory for a specific character.
 - ft_memcmp: Compares two blocks of memory.